tbp.monty.frameworks.environments#

 Parameters:

-• sensor_id – The name of the sensor used to inform movements.
+• sensor_id (str) – The ID of the sensor to use for positioning.

-• allow_translation – Whether to allow movement toward the object via the motor systems’s move_close_enough method.
+• allow_translation (bool) – Whether to allow movement toward the object via the motor systems’s move_close_enough method.
 If False, only orientienting movements are performed.
-Default is True.
+Defaults to True.

-• max_orientation_attempts – The maximum number of orientation attempts allowed before giving up and returning False indicating that the sensor is not on the target object.
+• max_orientation_attempts (int) – The maximum number of orientation attempts allowed before giving up and truncating the procedure indicating that the sensor is not on the target object.

 Returns: